Pensions and annuities

 How long does it take?

 The time it takes for us to investigate a complaint depends on what it's about, how complex it is and how quickly we can get all the information we need.
-For most types of pensions complaint, it takes one to two months for us to allocate cases, but it can sometimes take longer.
+For most types of investments complaint, it takes one to two months for us to allocate cases, but it can sometimes take longer.

 We’re working hard to reduce the time it takes to allocate cases for investigation, so you may hear from us sooner than this.